Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Experiments and Results

 We used the \textit{PyTorch machine learning library} \footnote{PyTorch: \url{https://pytorch.org/}} for implementing the surrogate model that uses a neural network model with Adam learning.
-The surrogate neural network model architecture is given in Table \ref{tab:acq_arch} where the input dimensions are defined by the dimension of the problem used i.e. 30D or 50D for two different instances of the synthetic benchmark problems.
-In a similar way, we extend our approach for optimization in Badlands model where we have CM problems, featuring 6D search space.
-The first and second hidden layers of the of the neural network based surrogate model is shown in Table Table \ref{tab:acq_arch}.
-We note that the output layer in the model for all problems contains only one unit which provides the estimated fitness score.
+The surrogate neural network model architecture is given in Table \ref{tab:acq_arch}, where the input dimensions are defined, i.e. 30D and 50D instances of the benchmark functions.
+In a similar way, we extend our approach for optimization in the Badlands model with the CM problem, featuring a 6-dimensional (6D) search space.
+The first and second hidden layers of the neural network-based surrogate model are shown in Table \ref{tab:acq_arch}.
+We note that the output layer in the model for all the problems contains only one unit which provides the estimated fitness score.